Top 5 This Week

-Tasmania is Australia’s most unexpected travel destination — an island state the size of Ireland, separated from mainland Australia by the 240km Bass Strait, where 42% of the land is protected in national parks and World Heritage wilderness, where the convict ruins of Port Arthur speak to a history of extraordinary brutality and resilience, where MONA (the Museum of Old and New Art) has transformed Hobart’s cultural reputation in ways that still seem improbable, and where the Overland Track through the Cradle Mountain highlands delivers one of the world’s great multi-day wilderness walks to a population that remains one of Australia’s best-kept travel secrets.
-The island’s character is defined by what it is not — not hot, not dry, not crowded, not corporate — and by what it is: cool, wet, green, wild, haunted by history, and increasingly celebrated for a food and arts culture that overachieves relative to its 570,000 residents.
+Tasmania is Australia’s most unexpected travel destination — an island state the size of Ireland, separated from the mainland by the 240km Bass Strait, where 42% of the land is protected in national parks and World Heritage wilderness.
+The convict ruins of Port Arthur speak to a history of extraordinary brutality and resilience; MONA, the Museum of Old and New Art, has reshaped Hobart’s cultural reputation in ways few predicted; and the Overland Track through the Cradle Mountain highlands delivers one of the great multi-day wilderness walks on the planet.
+The island’s character is defined as much by what it is not — not hot, not dry, not crowded, not corporate — as by what it is: cool, wet, green, wild, and haunted by history.
+For a population of just 570,000 residents, its food and arts culture outsizes its population by any measure.
+Most visitors arrive by air into Hobart or Launceston; drivers bring a car across on the Spirit of Tasmania ferry, which sails overnight from Geelong, near Melbourne, to Devonport on the north coast.

 Hobart: The City at the End of the World

-Hobart, Australia’s second-oldest city (founded 1804, one year after Sydney), sits at the foot of kunanyi/Mount Wellington (1,271m) on the broad Derwent estuary — a city of 240,000 with the physical scale of a country town and a cultural ambition that has recently placed it on the international arts tourism map in ways that Sydneysiders and Melburnians find difficult to explain.
-The key is MONA — David Walsh’s Museum of Old and New Art, opened 2011 on the Moorilla Estate peninsula north of the CBD, is the most visited cultural institution in Tasmania’s history and among the most genuinely provocative privately funded museums in the world.
-The annual Dark MOFO (winter solstice arts festival, June) and MONA FOMA (summer, January) festivals have built a cultural calendar that draws audiences from across Australia and internationally.
-Beyond MONA, Hobart’s Salamanca Market (Saturday, the most vibrant market in any Australian city relative to its size), the Battery Point Georgian streetscape, and the working waterfront fishing harbour at Constitution Dock define a city whose scale feels human in a way that the major mainland capitals have lost.
+Founded in 1804, one year after Sydney, Hobart is Australia’s second-oldest city.
+It sits at the foot of kunanyi/Mount Wellington (1,271m) on the broad Derwent estuary — a place of 250,000 people with the physical scale of a country town and a cultural ambition that Sydneysiders and Melburnians still find difficult to explain.
+The key is MONA.
+David Walsh’s Museum of Old and New Art, opened in 2011 on the Moorilla Estate peninsula north of the CBD, is the most visited cultural institution in Tasmania’s history and among the most provocative privately funded museums anywhere.
+General admission runs about A$39 for adult non-Tasmanians, and the museum is closed Tuesdays and Wednesdays, so book ahead.
+Two festivals built around it — Dark MOFO at the winter solstice in June and MONA FOMA in summer — now anchor a cultural calendar that pulls audiences from across Australia and overseas.
+Beyond MONA, Hobart rewards a slower look: the Saturday crush of Salamanca Market, the Georgian streetscape of Battery Point, and the working fishing harbour at Constitution Dock all belong to a city whose scale still feels human in a way the mainland capitals have lost.

 Hobart Must-Experiences

-- MONA: The Museum of Old and New Art, 12km north of the CBD by ferry or road; the southern hemisphere’s largest private museum; confrontational, funny, and genuinely provocative in ways that most institutions avoid; the ferry from Brooke Street Pier is part of the experience
+• MONA: The Museum of Old and New Art, 12km north of the CBD by ferry or road; the southern hemisphere’s largest private museum; confrontational, funny, and genuinely provocative where most institutions play safe; the ferry from Brooke Street Pier is half the fun

-- Salamanca Market: Saturday market in the historic sandstone warehouses of Salamanca Place; the finest arts, crafts, food, and community market in Tasmania; the standard against which all other Australian Saturday markets are measured
+• Salamanca Market: Saturday market in the historic sandstone warehouses of Salamanca Place; 300-odd stalls of arts, crafts, food, and produce; the benchmark every other Australian Saturday market gets measured against

-- kunanyi/Mount Wellington: 1,271m summit 20 minutes from the CBD by road; the snow-topped pinnacle visible from the city defines Hobart’s skyline; the Summit Road drive and the Pinnacle walking track (6km from Fern Tree) provide the most dramatic urban-to-alpine transition in any Australian city
+• kunanyi/Mount Wellington: 1,271m summit 20 minutes from the CBD by road; the snow-topped pinnacle visible from town defines Hobart’s skyline; the Summit Road drive and the Pinnacle walking track (6km from Fern Tree) make for the sharpest urban-to-alpine transition of any Australian city

-- Battery Point: The Georgian and colonial streetscape south of the CBD; Australia’s finest collection of intact pre-1850 civilian architecture; Arthur’s Circus (the circular village green surrounded by Georgian cottages) is the most photographed residential streetscape in Tasmania
+• Battery Point: The Georgian and colonial streetscape south of the CBD; Australia’s finest run of intact pre-1850 civilian architecture; Arthur’s Circus, a circular village green ringed by Georgian cottages, is the most photographed residential streetscape in the state

-- Bruny Island: Two hours south of Hobart (including the Kettering ferry); the Neck (a tombolo connecting North and South Bruny) provides the most accessible little penguin and Australian fur seal colony viewing; the Bruny Island Cheese Company and the Get Shucked oyster bar provide the food context
+• Bruny Island: Two hours south of Hobart, Kettering ferry included; the Neck, a tombolo joining North and South Bruny, offers easy little-penguin and Australian fur seal viewing; the Bruny Island Cheese Company and the Get Shucked oyster bar supply the food

 The Overland Track and Wilderness Walks

-The Overland Track, 65km from Cradle Mountain to Lake St Clair through the heart of the Tasmanian Wilderness World Heritage Area, is among the world’s great long-distance wilderness walks — a 6–8 day traverse through buttongrass plains, alpine tarns, dolerite peaks, and ancient pencil pine forests that has no equivalent in any other Australian state.
-The track requires a booking system (Tasmania Parks and Wildlife, November to April season) and passes the Barn Bluff, Mount Ossa (Tasmania’s highest peak, 1,617m), and the Cathedral Mountain tablelands in a sequence of landscapes of extraordinary variety and beauty.
-The Cradle Mountain day walk circuit (12.5km) and the short Dove Lake loop (6km) provide accessible introductions to the wilderness without the full overland commitment.
+The Overland Track runs 65km from Cradle Mountain to Lake St Clair through the heart of the Tasmanian Wilderness World Heritage Area — a 6–8 day traverse across buttongrass plains, alpine tarns, dolerite peaks, and ancient pencil pine forests with no equivalent in any other Australian state.
+Walkers book through Tasmania Parks and Wildlife for the November-to-April season, then set off past Barn Bluff, Mount Ossa (the state’s highest peak at 1,617m), and the Cathedral Mountain tablelands.
+If the full traverse is more than you want, the Cradle Mountain day circuit (12.5km) and the short Dove Lake loop (6km) open the same country to anyone with a few hours.

 Port Arthur: History at the Edge

-The Port Arthur Historic Site, 100km southeast of Hobart on the Tasman Peninsula, is the most significant convict heritage site in Australia — a settlement of 1,200 convicts at its peak, including the Separate Prison (designed to punish through complete sensory deprivation rather than physical violence), the church ruins, the hospital, the commandant’s house, and the Isle of the Dead burial ground in the harbour.
-The site’s UNESCO World Heritage listing (as part of the Australian Convict Sites network) reflects its extraordinary preservation and the historical significance of the convict transportation system it represents.
-The Ghost Tour (evening) and the harbour cruise to Point Puer (the boys’ prison) complete the standard Port Arthur itinerary.
-The Tasman National Park’s coastal walks — the Cape Hauy Track (4.5km return, the most dramatic coastal walk in Tasmania), and the Three Capes Track (48km, 4 days, fully serviced huts) — provide the natural landscape context for the Tasman Peninsula.
+On the Tasman Peninsula 100km southeast of Hobart, the Port Arthur Historic Site is the most significant convict heritage site in Australia — a settlement that held up to 1,200 convicts at its peak.
+Within it stand the Separate Prison, designed to punish through sensory deprivation rather than the lash, alongside the church ruins, the hospital, the commandant’s house, and the Isle of the Dead burial ground out in the harbour.
+Its UNESCO World Heritage listing, as part of the Australian Convict Sites, recognises both the preservation of the buildings and the weight of the transportation system they record.
+An evening Ghost Tour and the harbour cruise to Point Puer, the boys’ prison, round out the standard visit.
+The surrounding Tasman National Park supplies the scenery: the Cape Hauy Track (9.4km return, a standout coastal walk in Tasmania) and the Three Capes Track (48km, four days, serviced huts) trace cliffs among the tallest in the southern hemisphere.

 The East Coast: Freycinet and the Bay of Fires

-Tasmania’s east coast, sheltered from the Southern Ocean’s prevailing westerlies by the island’s central highlands, delivers a beach experience that surprises most visitors — white sand beaches of extraordinary clarity, fishing villages of unhurried character, and the Freycinet Peninsula’s pink granite peaks rising above Wineglass Bay.
-The East Coast Escape (the tourist route from Hobart to Launceston along the Tasman Highway) connects Freycinet, Bicheno, St Helens, and the Bay of Fires in a 2–3 day drive of consistently excellent coastal scenery.
-The Bay of Fires — the orange-lichened granite boulders on the white sand beaches north of St Helens — provides one of Australia’s most visually distinctive coastal landscapes, accessible on the Bay of Fires Walk (guided, 4 days) or independently from the campgrounds at Swimcart Beach and The Gardens.
+Sheltered from the Southern Ocean’s prevailing westerlies by the island’s central highlands, Tasmania’s east coast hands visitors a beach trip few expect — white sand of startling clarity, fishing villages that run at half speed, and the Freycinet Peninsula’s pink granite peaks rising over Wineglass Bay (the lookout is a 3km return walk from the car park).
+The Great Eastern Drive, the signposted touring route from Hobart to Launceston along the Tasman Highway, threads Freycinet, Bicheno, St Helens, and the Bay of Fires into a 2–3 day drive of near-constant coastal scenery.
+North of St Helens, the Bay of Fires — orange-lichened granite boulders strewn across white sand — gives the island one of its strangest coastlines, reached on the guided Bay of Fires Walk (four days) or independently from the campgrounds at Swimcart Beach and The Gardens.

 Launceston and the Tamar Valley

-Launceston, Tasmania’s second city (110,000 residents) at the head of the Tamar Valley 200km north of Hobart, combines the Cataract Gorge (a river gorge with a swimming pool and chairlift 15 minutes’ walk from the city centre — the most dramatically situated urban gorge in Australia) with a heritage streetscape of Victorian sandstone architecture, the Tamar Valley wine region (producing cool-climate Pinot Noir and Riesling of national reputation), and the Gateway to the Overland Track logistics for visitors approaching from the north.
-The QVMAG (Queen Victoria Museum and Art Gallery) and the Launceston Farmers Market (Saturday) complete a city whose compact scale and walkability make it Tasmania’s most immediately pleasant urban destination after Hobart.
+At the head of the Tamar Valley, 200km north of Hobart, Launceston is Tasmania’s second city (around 90,000 residents) and its most immediately likeable after the capital.
+The Cataract Gorge — a river gorge with a swimming pool and chairlift a 15-minute walk from the city centre — may be the most dramatically sited urban gorge in the country, set within a heritage grid of Victorian sandstone.
+The surrounding Tamar Valley turns out cool-climate Pinot Noir and Riesling of national standing, and the city doubles as the northern logistics base for walkers heading to the Overland Track.
+The QVMAG (Queen Victoria Museum and Art Gallery) and the Saturday Launceston Farmers Market fill out a compact, walkable town that wears its scale well.

 Frequently Asked Questions